marypiper/bcbio_single_cell_workflow/lessons/03_clustering_report.md

 	<img src="../img/sc_clus_violin_genes.png" width="600">

 6. Plot the high variance genes.
 Look at this plot similar to how you examine the dispersion plot in DESeq2 - look for decreasing dispersion with increasing mean expression.
-Generally this plot should be find - shouldn't have a cloud of data/bullseye.
+Generally this plot should be fine - shouldn't have a cloud of data/bullseye.

 	```r
 	VariableGenePlot(seurat)